JosePamplona/Dockerized-Elixir-Workbench/README.md

-# Lorem Ipsum Project
+# Kiolo

 ![version - 0.0.0](https://img.shields.io/badge/version-0.0.0-white.svg?style=flat-sector&color=lightgray)

-> **Lorem Ipsum Project** uses a framework to create, develop, and deploy an application on `localhost` with a specific service architecture using Docker containers, without the need to install anything other than [Docker Desktop](https://www.docker.com/products/docker-desktop/).
+> **Kiolo** uses a framework to create, develop, and deploy an application on `localhost` with a specific service architecture using Docker containers, without the need to install anything other than [Docker Desktop](https://www.docker.com/products/docker-desktop/).
 Ensuring an application deployment just like it would run in a network-mounted production environment, with the exception that it is deployed on the local machine.<br/><br/>
-> In order to deploy without the framework as normally, navigate to the `./src` directory and consult the application [README.md](./src/README.md) file.
+> Once created the project, in order to deploy without the framework as normally, navigate to the `./src` directory and consult the application [README.md](./src/README.md) file.

 ## Table of Contents
 - [1.
 Application](#1-application)